tbosch/sencha-touch-angular-adapter/README.md

 The widget creates for every child `<div>` a group entry with the heading of the `group` attribute.
 All child `<div>`s of those groups are then styled as normal list entry.
 That `<div>` within the list entries can have abritary html content.

+### `<st:selectfield>`
+The `selectfield` expects an angular expression in the attribute `options` that evaluates to an array.
+The expression is evaluated whenever the value of the select changes in the model, or the popup is shown.
+By this, selectfields can be used without stores.

+E.g.
+`<st:selectfield name="rank" label="Rank" display-field="title" value-field="rank" options="[{rank: 'master', title: 'Master'}]">`

 ### Input components like `textfield` ...
 Those components can be bound, just like usual in angular, via the `name` attribute.
 This does bidirectional databinding.